alexewerlof/local-browser-ai/feedback-on-prompt-api.md

 Currently only 'en', 'es', 'jp' is supported from the examples.
 But even this list cannot be obtained from some API.
 I tried "hacking" it by brute-force-testing all language codes but didn't succeed beyond those 3.

+If I ask it what languages, it can speak, it lists French, German, Chinese, Korean, Portuguese, Italian, Russian, "and many more".

+In my tests, it can also translate decently to Swedish without that language being listed.

+How about just skipping this setting altogether?
+A language model isn't usually limited to one language anyway.

 # Actually support the supported languages

 When initializing the LanguageModel, one can specify different language codes for: